When Weight Loss Miracles Turn into Medical Nightmares

 Continue reading below

 What started as a breakthrough in diabetes treatment became a weight loss phenomenon, then a litigation nightmare.
-As Judge Marston's landmark ruling reshapes the legal landscape, thousands of victims seek justice for injuries they never saw coming.
+As the MDL grows 121% in a single year, thousands of victims seek justice for injuries they never saw coming.

 Scroll to explore the full story